-I know it seems like summer vacation just started but we’re already starting to hear those three little words: back to school.
+I know it seems like summer vacation just started about five minutes ago but we're already starting to hear those three little words: back to school.
 And with that comes back to school pictures and with back to school pictures comes back to school picture haters.

-When your kids start school depends on where you live – some students are gearing up to start in early August while others don’t go back to school until after Labor Day.
-School supplies are in the store…heck, Christmas decorations are in the store but I’m trying my best to ignore that becaues it’s July thankyouverymuch.
-I’m getting emails from my kids’ school about online registration and meet the teacher night.
+When your kids start school depends on where you live – some students are gearing up to start in early August while others don't go back to school until after Labor Day (old school and I'm so jealous…we're a mid-August family).
+School supplies are in the store…heck, Christmas decorations are in the store but I'm trying my best to ignore that because it's FREAKIN SUMMER thankyouverymuch.
+I'm getting emails from my kids' school about online registration and meet the teacher night.
 Ready or not and like it or not, back to school season is upon us.

 To the back to school picture haters on social media

-In addition to buying new crayons and new clothes, today’s parents are also all about the perfect first day of school pic for social media.
+In addition to buying new crayons and new clothes, today's parents are also all about the perfect first day of school pic for social media.
 Some parents get super clever and creative while others (raises hand) wearily tells her kids to stand still on the front porch for one second so mama can take the picture that she almost forgot.
-If you want to find some fun ideas for first day of school pictures, search it on Pinterest.
-You’ll either be inspired or feel bad about your Instagram skills.
+If you want to find some fun ideas for first day of school pictures, do a quick internet search.
+You'll either be inspired or feel bad about your Instagram skills.

 First day of school pics are “a thing.”
 They’ve always been a thing, even before social media allowed our everyday details to be instantly shared with hundreds of people.
 That's right.
 Before Facebook, Instagram and Snapchat, and whatever else is out there, people took pictures of their kids' first day of school.
 They were placed in albums, frames and sometimes in those three-dimensional photo cubes — remember those?